Transit Safety Officers

 Police Service Aides (PSAs) support TSOs.
 Their role is to ride buses in the Central corridor, which has the highest concentration of ridership in the transit system, to observe and report any issues that take place with a direct line to APD support as needed.

 TSOs patrol transit facilities, respond to issues, submit reports, and monitor quadrants around the city.
 Depending on safety trends, ridership, or where issues crop up, they mobilize to different parts of Albuquerque.
-This agile approach allows TSOs to proactively adapt to support areas where they are most needed.
+This flexible approach allows TSOs to step in where they are most needed.

 TSOs are equipped with protective equipment, but since they are not sworn officers, they do not carry firearms.